1811 German Coast uprising: Background

-Rebellion
+Uprising

 Beginning

 A group of enslaved plantation workers met on January 6, 1811.
 It was a period when work had relaxed on the plantations after the fierce weeks of the sugar harvest and processing.
 As planter James Brown testified weeks later, "The black Quamana [Kwamena, meaning "born on Saturday"], owned by Mr. Brown, and the mulatto Harry, owned by Messrs.
 Kenner and Henderson, were at the home of Manuel Andry on the night of Saturday–Sunday of the current month in order to deliberate with the mulatto Charles Deslondes, chief of the brigands."
 Slaves had spread word of the planned uprising among the slaves at plantations up and down the "German Coast", along the Mississippi River.

 The revolt began on January 8 at the Andry plantation.
 After striking and badly wounding Manuel Andry, the enslaved men killed his son Gilbert.
 "An attempt was made to assassinate me by the stroke of an axe", Andry wrote.
 "My poor son has been ferociously murdered by a horde of brigands who from my plantation to that of Mr. Fortier have committed every kind of mischief and excesses, which can be expected from a gang of atrocious bandittis of that nature."